rubiefawn/remedy/docs/core.md

 ### Craft Spell
 This active skill represents the knowledge and comprehension of the arcane.
 Craft Spell can be used to identify a magical effect, alter an existing spell, or create a new spell.

-### Heal
+### Cure
 This active skill represents the steady hand and medical knowledge required to properly treat an ailment.
-Heal can be used to stitch up a laceration, identify a disease, or to administer the correct antidote for a poison.
+Cure can be used to stitch up a laceration, identify a disease, or to administer the correct antidote for a poison.

 ### Navigate
 This active skill represents the spatial awareness and memory used when traveling safely.
 Navigate can be used to draw or understand a map, pilot a ship, or find a safe shortcut through treacherous terrain.